-If you have a small kitchen you know storage space can be a challenge.
-You have to reserve premium counter and cabinet real estate for items you use on a regular basis.
-Other appliances are relegated to hard to reach nooks and crannies – or distant closets and storage areas.
+If you have a small kitchen, you know storage space can be a challenge.
+You have to reserve premium counter and cabinet real estate for items you use regularly.
+And you regulate other appliances to hard-to-reach nooks and crannies—or distant closets and storage areas.

-I’m well versed in prioritizing kitchen gadgets in terms of space worthiness.
-When we developed the habit of using prepackaged microwave popcorn I sold our air popcorn popper in a yard sale.
-I ended up regretting that decision and had to buy another one, but hey, you live and learn.
-After we transitioned to a predominantly plant-based diet I convinced my husband we had little use for our George Foreman rotisserie; it is now housed in the unlikely location of a downstairs bathroom closet.
-When my daughter was diagnosed with a wheat allergy my beloved bread machine lost it’s counter-top place of honor and now resides with the rotisserie.
+I’m well versed in prioritizing kitchen gadgets in terms of spaceworthiness.
+When we developed the habit of using prepackaged microwave popcorn, I sold our air popcorn popper in a yard sale.
+I regretted that decision and had to buy another one, but hey, you live and learn.
+After transitioning to a predominantly plant-based diet, I convinced my husband we didn’t need our George Foreman rotisserie.
+It is now housed in the unlikely location of a downstairs bathroom closet.
+And when my daughter was diagnosed with a wheat allergy, my beloved bread machine lost its countertop place of honor.
+It now resides with the rotisserie.

-So I thought long and hard before I added an immersion blender (also known as a hand blender or stick blender) to our mix of appliances.
-I had a food processor and a Vitamix high-speed blender – why did I need an immersion blender?
+So, I thought long and hard before I added an immersion blender to our mix of appliances.
+I had a food processor and a Vitamix high-speed blender—why did I need an immersion blender?

 Need vs. Want

 Like I tell my children, there is a difference between want and need.
 Just because you want something doesn’t mean you need it.
 Did I need an immersion blender?
 No. Did I want one?
-Well, after slopping hot soup on myself one too many times when transferring between pot and Vitamix I decided, yes, yes I did want an immersion blender – it would be the answer to my soup-pureeing woes.
+Well, after slopping hot soup on myself one too many times when transferring between pot and Vitamix, I decided, yes, I wanted an immersion blender.
+It would answer my soup-pureeing woes.

-I dutifully conducted some research, which entailed hopping onto Amazon.com and searching for a model that wasn’t too expensive and received good reviews.
-While I could appreciate the convenience of a cordless blender, I opted for a corded model because, strangely enough, my experience with other cordless devices – such as vacuums and electric shavers – has been less than satisfactory and I feared it would be the same with a blender.
-There’s nothing worse that expecting to go full speed and have a device peter out because it needs to be charged…
+I dutifully researched, hopping onto Amazon.com and searching for a model that wasn’t too expensive and received good reviews.
+While I could appreciate the convenience of a cordless blender, I opted for a corded model.
+My experience with other cordless devices—such as vacuums and electric shavers—had been less than satisfactory.
+So, I feared it would be the same with a blender.
+There’s nothing worse than expecting to go full speed and have a device peter out because it needs to be charged…

 I ordered a Cuisinart CSB-76W SmartStick 200-Watt Immersion Hand Blender.
-True to many on-line shopping experiences, I was a little surprised when I opened the package.
-When assembled, the blender was larger than I had expected and I started to second-guess my decision to add it to my kitchen.
-I pondered where to store the device – but soon discovered the two parts were slender enough to fit in a lone drawer with a little extra space.
-I found a home for it’s plastic beaker in a slightly less accessible cabinet.
+True to many online shopping experiences, I was a little surprised when I opened the package.
+When assembled, the blender was larger than I had expected, and I started to second-guess my decision.
+I pondered where to store the device.
+Fortunately, I soon discovered the two parts were slender enough to fit in a drawer with a little extra space.
+I found a home for its plastic beaker in a slightly less accessible cabinet.

-The ability to detach the stainless steel blending shaft is not only convenient for storing, I quickly learned to appreciate popping the shaft off the motor to add it to the dishwasher.
+The ability to detach the stainless steel blending shaft is convenient for storing—and adding the shaft to the dishwasher.
 I do love fast and easy cleanup.

 Ways to Use an Immersion Blender

-Since I have a Vitamix high-speed blender and a food processor I tend to use my immersion blender for the following three tasks:
+Since I have a high-speed blender and food processor, I tend to use my immersion blender for the following tasks:

 1. Pureeing Soups